 The purchaser(s) of the Notes will be furnished the opinion of Locke Lord LLP, Boston, Massachusetts approving the legality of the Notes.
 The opinion will also indicate that the Notes and the enforceability thereof may be subject to bankruptcy and other laws affecting creditor's rights and that their enforceability may be subject to the exercise of judicial discretion in appropriate cases.
-Payment of the principal of and interest on the Notes is not limited to a particular fund or source of revenue nor is any lien or pledge for such payment created with respect to any such fund or source.
-The Notes will be valid and binding general obligations of the Town of Scituate, Massachusetts and unless paid from the bond proceeds in anticipation of which they are issued or from other sources, are payable as to both principal and interest from ad valorem taxes which may be levied upon all the property within the territorial limits of the Town and taxable by it, without limit as to rate or amount, except as provided under Chapter 44, Section 20 of the General Laws, with respect to that portion of the principal and interest payments that the Town has voted to exempt from the limit imposed by Chapter 59, Section 21C of the General Laws and subject to the limit imposed by Chapter 59, Section 21 of the General Laws with respect to that portion of the principal and interest payments that the Town has not voted to exempt from that limit.
+The Notes will be valid and binding general obligations of the Town of Scituate, Massachusetts and unless paid from the bond proceeds in anticipation of which they are issued or from other sources, are payable as to both principal and interest from taxes which may be levied upon all the property within the territorial limits of the Town without limitation as to rate or amount, except as provided under Chapter 44, Section 20 of the General Laws, with respect to that portion of principal and interest payments that the Town has voted to exempt from the limit imposed by Chapter 59, Section 21C of the General Laws and subject to the limit imposed by Chapter 59, Section 21C of the General Laws with respect to that portion of the principal and interest payments that the Town has not voted to exempt from that limit.